donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Name:** Cursor Item Is Equal To\
 **Type:** Action that checks the conditions\
-**Description:** Checks if the item at the player's cursor is equal to the selected item.
+**Description:** Checks if the item at the player\'s cursor is equal to the selected item.

 **Usage example:**
 ```ts